nickabattista/IB2d/README.md

 <H4> VisIt Workaround for macOS 11 (Big Sur) </H4>

--->  Many VisIt users have gotten the following error when trying to open visualization files:
+-->  Many VisIt users have gotten the following error when trying to open visualization files:\

-<center> "The MetaData server running on localhost could not get the file list for the current directory" </center>
+<p align="center"> "The MetaData server running on localhost could not get the file list for the current directory" </p>

 --> To circumvent this error, try opening VisIt from the command line.
-Try the following:
+Try the following:\

 <ol type="1">
   <li> In your terminal, change directory until you're in the directory you want to open (eg - the viz_IB2d folder) </li>